Camp Gan Shalom

 Fridays at Camp

-Each Friday, our camp is transformed.
-Whether it becomes another country, a magical fantasy world, or even outer space, our campers are transported with special activities and festive decorations.
-Our all-day Friday experiences are often the ones that campers tell us stick with them well beyond the end of summer.
-One Friday tradition has been our campers making and braiding individual challahs from scratch!
+Each Friday, we transform our camp and transport our campers with special activities and festive decorations to another country, a magical fantasy world, or even to outer space.
+Our all-day Friday experiences are often the ones that past campers tell us have stuck with them well beyond the ends of their summers.
+For example, one Friday tradition has been having our campers make and braid individual challot from scratch!
 This is a highlight for many of our campers.

-This summer’s Friday themes have not yet been decided.
-However, past Friday themes have included: Fun with Science; Wild, Wild West; Maccabiah (Color Wars); Inside Out; Oompa Loompa Day; Dr. Seuss Day; and Toy Story.
+Past Friday themes have included: Fun with Science, Wild, Wild West, Maccabiah (Color Wars), Inside Out, Oompa Loompa Day, Dr. Seuss Day, Toy Story, The Muppets, and Israel Week.

 Will there be a Shabbat celebration?

 Yes!
-We end our Friday activities with a Shabbat program from 3:00–3:30 pm.
-Parents are welcome and encouraged to attend!
-Our camp Shabbat experience typically includes music, stories, and occasional camper performances to conclude the camp week.
+We end our Friday activities with a Shabbat program from 3:00–3:30 p.m.
+Parents are welcomed and encouraged to attend!
+Our camp Shabbat typically includes music, stories, and occasional camper performances to conclude the camp week.

 Bogrim (4th–5th Grade) Special Activities

-As the oldest campers in our Kehilla program, our Bogrim campers have some additional special activities.
-A few times throughout the summer, our Bogrim campers go on a memorable extra field trip.
-In the past, these have included laser tag, mini-golf, and ice skating.
-Additionally, we will have one sleepover for Bogrim campers at each of our locations (once in Pasadena and once in Pomona).
+As the oldest campers in our Kehilla program, our Bogrim campers have additional special activities.
+Our Bogrim campers go on a memorable extra field trip twice during the summer.
+These have included laser tag, mini-golf, and ice skating in previous years.
+Additionally, we will have one sleepover for Bogrim campers at each location (one in Pasadena and one in Pomona).

 How does the Bogrim sleepover work?

-During our third and seventh weeks of camp, we will have a unique, Bogrim camper-only sleepover on Thursday nights.
+We will have our unique, Bogrim campers-only sleepovers on Thursday nights during our third and seventh weeks of camp.
 After returning home from camp, showering, and eating dinner, our campers will return to camp to have an evening of fun with the counselors.
-We typically serve ice cream sundaes, watch a movie, and play games.
-It is a blast, and something that many of our younger campers look forward to for years.
+We typically serve ice cream sundaes, watch movies, and play games.
+Finally, they settle into their sleeping bags to sleep in the social hall.
+It is a blast and something that our younger campers look forward to for years.

 Our Manheegim (6th–8th Grade) Leadership Development Program

 Every day, our Manheegim campers travel in their home-away-from-home van to engage in off-campus leadership development experiences.
-Each morning, our campers meet up at camp, and then leave for a full day of exciting adventures.
+Our campers meet up at camp each morning and then leave for a full day of exciting adventures.
 One of the fun things about our Manheegim program is that the campers help plan and direct their trips.
 In the past, these have included indoor rock climbing, escape rooms, cleaning and enjoying the beach, a tour of Homeboy Industries, and more.
 Our Manheegim campers also help plan activities for our younger campers in the Kehilla program as part of their leadership development.
-The Manheegim program’s culmination is a 3-day camping trip for which the campers do the planning, make itineraries, and supply lists, and prepare meals.
+In previous years, the Manheegim program’s culmination has been a 3-day camping trip for which the campers have done the planning, made itineraries and supply lists, and prepared the meals.

 Our Staff

-We have a fantastic staff of Junior and Senior Counselors who dedicate their summer to providing the best camp experience for our kids.
-Many of our team were Camp Gan Shalom campers when they were kids and have returned because of the fond memories they have of camp.
-Our camp staff is carefully selected based upon their experiences working with children, their specialized talents, and their passion for camp.
+We have a fantastic staff of junior and senior counselors who dedicate their summer to providing the best camp experience for our kids.
+Many of our team were Camp Gan Shalom campers when they were kids and have returned because of their fond memories of camp.
+We carefully select our camp staff based upon their experiences working with children, specialized talents, and passion for camp.
 They are a fantastic group of people who give their all to provide our campers with a safe and memorable summer.

 What training do counselors receive?